Deformable Radar Polygon: A Lightweight and Predictable Occupancy Representation for Short-range Collision Avoidance: Collision Detection for Radar Polygon

 \section{Collision Detection for Radar Polygon}

-The collision detection for polygon-based occupancy representation is modeled in this section.
-Assume the polygon has $n$ vertices $(x_1, y_1),\ (x_2, y_2),\dots, (x_n,y_n)$ sorted in azimuth ascending order, there is a point $(a,b)$ that needs to be checked if it has any collision to the region outside of the polygon.
-This problem is equivalent to asking whether point $(a,b)$ in the plane lies inside, or outside of the polygon.
+In this section, we address collision detection for the radar polygon-based occupancy representation.
+We assume the polygon has $n$ vertices $(x_1, y_1),\ (x_2, y_2),\dots, (x_n,y_n)$ sorted in ascending order of azimuth.
+The goal is to determine whether a point $(a,b)$, which needs to be checked, collides with the region outside the polygon.
+This collision detection is equivalent to determining whether the point $(a,b)$ in the plane lies inside or outside the polygon.

-One simple way of solving it is the even–odd rule algorithm \cite{10.1145/368637.368653}.
-For details, we draw a horizontal line to the right of point $(a,b)$ and extend it to infinity and count the number of times the line intersects with polygon edges (assuming the polygon boundary is not strictly horizontal).
-If the line intersects the edge an even number of times, $(a,b)$ is on the outside of the polygon; If an odd number of times, $(a,b)$ is on the inside of the polygon (see Fig.~\ref{fig:polygon_deform}(b) for example).
+With that being said, we adopted the even–odd rule algorithm \cite{10.1145/368637.368653} for solving the collision detection problem.
+To elaborate, we draw a ray to the right of point $(a,b)$ and extend it to infinity.
+The number of times this ray intersects with the sides of the polygon (assuming the polygon boundary is not strictly horizontal) is then counted.
+As shown in Fig.~\ref{fig:polygon_deform}(b), if the ray intersects the sides an even number of times, $(a,b)$ is considered outside the polygon; if it's an odd number of times, $(a,b)$ is considered inside the polygon.
+A distinctive case arises when the intersection between the ray and the sides of the polygon corresponds to a vertex of the polygon.
+In this instance, the intersection is taken into account only if the other vertex of the side lies below the ray.
+The pesudo code of the collision detection algorithm for radar polygon is presented in Algorithm~\ref{alg:col_det_alg} below.

-Mathematically, the condition when horizontal line starting from point $(a,b)$ (to its right) intersects edge $(x_1, y_1)\rightarrow(x_2, y_2)$ can be expressed as: